 One of the gameplay aspects which I found different to previous games I’ve played was that during the flight in the aeroplane, passengers are already sitting on their seats.
 Although this doesn’t seem like much, it means that you’ll be attending to people more than moving them around and seating them in specific places.
 This may sound like it would make the game easier, but I found these stages more hectic and intense than the previous stages.

-Additionally, you can buy upgrades with coins that are obtainable through the main-story stages, upgrades which boosts your efficiency and customer satisfaction – making it a little less stressful the more you invest into your surroundings.
+Additionally, you can buy upgrades with coins that are obtainable through the main-story stages, upgrades that boosts your efficiency and customer satisfaction – making it a little less stressful the more you invest into your surroundings.
 In terms of earning the coins, every star gives the player 100.

 Another new feature for this game is the addition of Amber’s diary, which you can customise.
 In order to buy different accessories to decorate the book, you use the diamonds which you obtain via completing tasks and the bonus stages.
 For the tasks within the main-story stages, you can earn one diamond, while you can earn up to three diamonds in a bonus stage.
 There are three options to choose from to decorate the outside of your diary, making it a little more personal to you.
 However, the main reason for the diary is the ability to read it!